Wacom-Developer/signature-sdk-js/demos/README.md

 * create a folder called *digital-ink* within */sigCaptDialog/libs/will/*.
 * copy the folder from the downloaded WILL Ink SDK to the created above folder
     * */sigCaptDialog/libs/will/digital-ink*
-* start a command prompt in the demos folder */demos/*
+* start a command prompt in the root folder
 * use the command ```npm install``` to create the node_modules folder with all the dependencies

 The web based app needs a web server.